Using various features

-Using various features when adding SonarQube analysis to your Azure build pipeline
+This page explains numerous features you may use when adding a SonarQube Cloud analysis to your Azure build pipeline.

-This section explains features you may use when adding SonarQube analysis to your Azure build pipeline:
+This page explains features you may use when adding SonarQube analysis to your Azure build pipeline:

 • Choosing the analysis configuration mode (only in the Standalone SonarScanner CLI mode).